Interface Locking

-The interfaces in this chapter are used to lock all API interfaces, allowing you to restrict interfaces to only be used by the current Device instance.
-This prevents the API from being used by other users or processes.
-You can set a default lock duration or periodically refresh the lock yourself.
-The periodic refresh method is recommended.
-You can also actively release the interface lock.
-A secure locking process is: Acquire lock -> Create a thread to periodically refresh the lock -> Release the lock.
+The interfaces described in this chapter are used to lock all API interfaces, allowing you to restrict access to the current Device instance and prevent other users or processes from using the API.
+You can set a default lock duration or periodically refresh the lock manually—periodic refreshing is recommended.
+You may also explicitly release the interface lock.
+A safe locking procedure involves: acquiring the lock → creating a thread to periodically refresh the lock → releasing the lock.

-Acquire a lock.
-This lock will be automatically released after 60 seconds.
-After automatic release, other clients will be able to acquire the lock.
-You can change this time, but if you set it too high, due to abnormal script exits, you will almost never be able to connect to the device again, and you may need to restart to continue connecting.
-This interface is reentrant; when reentered, it is equivalent to _refresh_lock.
+Acquires the lock.
+The lock will be automatically released after 60 seconds, after which other clients can acquire it.
+You can change this time, but setting it too high may result in being unable to connect to the device if the script exits unexpectedly—you might need to restart the device to regain access.
+This interface is reentrant; reentering is equivalent to calling _refresh_lock.

 d._acquire_lock(leaseTime=60)